gregdingerguitar

 Greg became involved with the

-Woodstock Chamber Orchestra soon after graduating from NEC and returning to Woodstock (when that orchestra was forming); he played the popular Vivaldi Concerto in D major with them in 1980.
-Since then he has
+Woodstock Chamber Orchestra soon after graduating from NEC and returning to Woodstock (when that orchestra was forming); he played the popular Vivaldi Concerto in D major with them in 1980, and again performed that with them (they're now a Symphony orchestra) in Nov. of 2023.

-performed works for guitar & orchestra
+Since then he has performed works for guitar & orchestra with them several times:

 Herbert Haufrecht's "Divertimento" in 1985, Heitor Villa-Lobos' Guitar Concerto in 1993,